DeMoriarty/MinimapTracker-MobileNet/README.md

 # MinimapTracker-MobileNet
 This is a minimap tracker for League of Legends.

+## Dependency
+this code depends on OpenCV and PyTorch. please follow the instructions on official OpenCV and PyTorch website

 ## How to use it?
 ### 1. download the repository
 ```